raycast/extensions/extensions/gif-search/README.md

 ## Preferences

-By default, this extension will download shared API keys for both services.
-If you wish to use your own API keys, you can sign up for a free developer account for Giphy at [https://developers.giphy.com](https://developers.giphy.com), or Tenor at [https://tenor.com/developer/keyregistration](https://tenor.com/developer/keyregistration), and provide those keys in the Command Preferences.
+### Toggling the GIF Preview

+The extension shows a preview of the animated GIF on the right-hand side as you highlight a search result.
+If you want to disable this option, uncheck the "Show GIF Preview" preference.
+You can still view full GIF Details by choose the "View GIF Details" Action on any GIF whether the preview is enabled or not.

+### Customizing the Number of Results

+By default, only 10 results are returned for any GIF search (with no option to load more, currently).
+If you wish to see more results, you can change the "Max Results" preference to any integer you like.
+Note that the more results you choose to return the slower that searches will be.

 ### Changing the Default Action

-By default, the default action on a GIF (what happens when you hit ENTER) is to open the GIF service's webpage in the browser.
+The default action on a GIF (what happens when you hit ENTER) is to open the GIF service's webpage in the browser.
 This setting allows you to customize this behavior to one of three options

 ![Default Action](./media/default-action.png)